fauxparse/isolation/README.md

 But it's the weekend.
 I don't have to have a plan, right?
 Right?

+### Update

+I did none of these things!
+None of them!
+I didn't even do my workout!
+And I'm completely fine with that.
+It's Saturday baybee.

 ## Remember to buy

 - [ ] ~~Eraser~~ I found one because **I tidied up**